ibm-cloud-docs/vpc/byok-about-data-encryption.md

 You can create a QCOW2 custom image that meets the requirements for {{site.data.keyword.vpc_short}} infrastructure and [encrypt it](/docs/vpc?topic=vpc-create-encrypted-custom-image#manually-encrypt-image) by using your own LUKS passphrase and root key.
 After you encrypt the custom image with your own passphrase, you upload it to {{site.data.keyword.cos_full_notm}}.

-To import an encrypted custom image to {{site.data.keyword.vpc_short}}, begin by setting up a key management service (KMS) instance, either {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
+To import an encrypted custom image to {{site.data.keyword.vpc_short}}, begin by setting up a key management service (KMS) instance.
 In the KMS instance, create a root key for wrapping (encrypting) the passphrase.
 Wrapping the passphrase produces a wrapped DEK (WDEK).
 The WDEK protects the passphrase at import time, keeping your data secure.
 The passphrase is stored encrypted in the image service and unwrapped only when a virtual server that uses the encrypted image is started.

 With the required IAM authorizations in place, you can import the encrypted image from {{site.data.keyword.cos_full_notm}}.
 You import the image to the VPC and specify the cloud resource name (CRN) for your root key that is stored in the KMS.
 You also specify the ciphertext for your WDEK, which is the passphrase that you use to encrypt your image, wrapped by the root key.